Arya-H03/IronHammer/README.md

 The render system uses **batched vertex arrays** to minimise GPU draw calls.
 All entities of the same type are accumulated into a single `sf::VertexArray` and flushed together.

-For sprites, the batch flushes on **texture changes** — a new draw is only issued when the texture pointer changes:
+For sprites, the batch flushes on **texture changes**, a new draw is only issued when the texture pointer changes:

 ```cpp
 void RenderSprites(sf::RenderTarget& target)